-The Jay Fund has created a grant for a Child Psychology Program.
-The funding from this grant is specifically designed to allow access to psychological service for all pediatric oncology patients who are being treated within our guidelines.
+Created by the Jay Fund, this grant is specifically designed to allow access to psychological service for all pediatric oncology patients who are being treated within our guidelines.

 New York/New Jersey Metro Area Grants & Partners

 The Emergency Household Expenses Grant helps struggling families battling childhood cancer by paying expenses such as mortgage, rent, utilities, transportation, and groceries.
 The Sibling Support Program Grant funds services of an experienced Child Life Specialist/Social Worker who counsels one-on-one in home with children whose lives have been upended by their brother’s or sister’s illness.
 Friends of Karen website

 The Tom Coughlin Jay Fund provides an Emergency Household Expenses Grant for the families of children treated for cancer at The Valerie Fund Children’s Center for Cancer and Blood Disorders at Children’s Hospital of New Jersey at Newark Beth Israel Medical Center.
 Funds are used for household expenses such as mortgage payments, rent, utilities, groceries and transportation.

 The Child Life Services Grant in place at NYU’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders funds the purchases of therapeutic art and music supplies used with pediatric oncology patients to help ease fears and normalize, as much as possible, the life of the children undergoing treatment.
 The Jay Fund also provides funding for the THRIVE!
 Program, which provides emotional, educational, and practical information to teen and young adult cancer survivors to help them deal with the late effects of their cancer treatment and enables young adult pediatric oncology survivors to become self-advocates.